 non-negative integer(1).
 Rug plots are down-sampled to

 rug_sample_sizerows, otherwise they can be very slow for large datasets.
 By default, their size is the value ofobj@params$sample_size.
 They maintain representativeness of the data by guaranteeing that each of the ALE bins will retain at leastmin_rug_per_intervalelements; usually set to just 1 (default) or 2.
-To prevent this down-sampling, setrug_sample_sizetoInf(but then theALEPlotsobject would store the entire dataset, so could become very large).- y_nonsig_band
+To prevent this down-sampling, setrug_sample_sizetoInf(but then theALEPlotsobject would store the entire dataset, so could become very large).- min_col_width

 numeric(1) from 0 to 1.
 If there are no p-values, some plots (notably the 1D effects plot) will shade grey the inner